rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 }
 ```

-First we've added a line to the top, `extern crate
+First we've added a line to the top, `extern crate rand`, that lets Rust know
-rand`, that lets Rust know we’ll be making use of that
+we’ll be making use of that external dependency.
+This also does the equivalent
-external dependency.
-This also does the equivalent of calling `use rand;`, so we can now
+of calling `use rand`, so we can now call anything in the `rand` crate by
-call anything in the `rand` crate by prefixing it with `rand::`.
+prefixing it with `rand::`.

-Next, we added another `use` line: `use rand::Rng`.
-We’re going to use a
+Next, we added another `use` line: `use rand::Rng`. `Rng` is a trait that
-range method in a moment, and it requires that the `Rng` trait be in scope to work.
-The basic
+defines methods that random number generators implement, and this trait must be
-idea is this: methods are defined on *traits*, and for the
+in scope for us to use those methods.
+We'll cover traits in detail in the
-method to work, it needs the trait to be in scope.
-We'll cover traits in detail in the Traits section in Chapter XX.
+Traits section in Chapter XX.

 We also added two more lines in the middle: